abuscher/cite_checker/README.md

 word_doc.py:
 - Takes a word document file name as input (see test_doc_1.docx and test_doc_2.docx).
-- Outputs two HTML files: left.html is the original text marked up with links. and right.html.
+- Outputs two HTML files: left.html is the original text marked up with links. and right.html is the page number of the cited case.
 - See examples at https://austinbuscher.com/citechecker/